 Vampires have been around a long time in folktales and literature.
 It was author John Polidori in 1819, however, who popularized the urbane, Byronesque vampire that’s become so beloved to fans today.
-Bram Stoker had a lot to do with it too, of course, but it was Polidori (with a little help from Lord Byron himself) who did it first.
+Bram Stoker had a lot to do with it too, of course, but it was Polidori (with a little help from Percy Shelley) who did it first.

 Unlike Dracula, Lord Ruthven (the titular hero in “The Vampyre”) was a beast with a curious moral compass.
 For example, he wouldn’t attack easy prey like a flirty party girl because of her lowly status.
 “His character was dreadfully vicious, the possession of irresistible power of seduction, rendered his licentious habits more dangerous to society,” writes Polidori.
 In other words, Ruthven had contempt for the adulteress, because he wanted his victims, the partners of his guilt, to be hurled from the pinnacle of unsullied virtue.